DreadPirateAU/JEBUS/jebus/ReadMe.txt

 v1.43 (2018/7/1)	- Variable names are saved for all group members and vehicles
 					- Various tweaks and fixes
 v1.431 (2018/7/6)	- Fixed a bug with trigger activation
+v1.432 (2019/5/11)	- Variable names are now *actually* saved for all group members and vehicles
+					- Pause radius default is now 0